Network Firewall Security Essentials for Businesses: What You Need to Know

 - and the software you already have (if any).

 These are all things you should consider when choosing a network firewall security solution.
 One constant you should also consider on top of all the variables is that, when it comes to cybersecurity, it’s always better to be overprotected than underprepared in the wake of an attack.
-To have all your bases covered regardless of your enterprise’s size, my recommendation is Thor Vigilance Enterprise.
+To have all your bases covered regardless of your enterprise’s size, my recommendation is Heimdal™ Next-Gen Antivirus & MDM.
 It has endpoint detection and response (EDR) attributes and an integrated firewall that will prevent brute force attacks and isolate machines in your network when needed.
-When merged with our core offering of Heimdal™ Threat Prevention, a market-leading DNS filtering and patch management solution, Vigilance becomes Endpoint Security Suite.
+When merged with our core offering of Heimdal™ Threat Prevention, a market-leading DNS filtering, and the patch management solution, it becomes a complete Endpoint Security Suite.
 This unified and multi-layered cybersecurity suite prevents, hunts, and mitigates threats, keeping your network safe from any unlawful intrusions.
-Simple standalone security solutions are no longer enough.

 HEIMDAL™ ENDPOINT PREVENTION